ExactTarget/fuelux/README.md

     //...
 });
 ```
-For your convenience when you are using AMD, you can just use `fuelux/all` instead of listing each module individually, but this is not recommended.
+In instances where you require every module from fuel ux, you can use <code>fuelux/all</code> instead of listing each module individually.

-Fuel UX also supports placing components in their own `<script>` tags.
-Be sure to put modules in the correct order if loading them in this method (although this order is a secret known only to 29th level wizards/enchantresses and 11th degree JS ninjas).
+Fuel UX also supports placing components in their own <code>&lt;script&gt;</code> tags.
+Be sure to <a href="http://getfuelux.com/javascript.html">check component dependencies in the controls documentation</a> and put modules in the correct order if you load them in this method.
+Errors will appear in the console if you have not loaded dependencies correctly (<a href="http://getfuelux.com/javascript.html#repeater-dependencies">Repeater</a> <a href="http://getfuelux.com/javascript.html#scheduler-dependencies">Scheduler</a> are the only components with dependencies currently).

-## Bugs and feature requests
+## Bugs and Feature Requests

 Have a bug or a feature request?
 Please first review the [open issues](https://github.com/ExactTarget/fuelux/issues), then search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/ExactTarget/fuelux/issues/new).